 Hi there.
 I am a seasonal worker and traveler who loves cheese, cats, bohemian fashion, responsible consumerism, and exploring!
 I got into seasonal work when I was twenty and worked in a Colorado dude ranch for a glorious summer.
 A little after, I finished my studies and got a Bachelor’s in Business.
 I settled down in Utah for about three years and got married.
 After that all went south, I went to live my dream of working in Yellowstone and never looked back.

 I hope to use this site as a beacon of information for people interested in traveling long term and being mindful of the environment.
 I hope to inspire and educate people like yourself on the travel opportunities available out there that are easy to find and are financially feasible.
-I also hope to be a guide for ethical shopping and traveling.
+I also hope to be a guide for ethical shopping and living.
 Let’s work together to explore the world and make it better as we go.
 Thanks for reading!